 Visiting the Land of Seabirds

-Aride is mainly known and is chosen by thousands of tourists due to the huge population of seabirds that reside here.
-This number of seabirds rises to a straggling million or more which makes Aride's seabird population larger that of the islands in the Indian Ocean and equal to at least all the Inner Islands of Seychelles.
-There are a total of 18 species found amongst the seabirds out of which 5 are confined to Seychelles and cannot be found anywhere else in the world.
+Aride is mainly known for the huge population of seabirds, larger than the islands in the Indian Ocean and equal to at least all the Inner Islands of Seychelles.
+There are 18 species found amongst the seabirds, out of which 5 are confined to Seychelles and cannot be found anywhere else in the world.
 Seychelles blue pigeon, the lesser noddy, sooty and white tern, Seychelles brush warbler, and the sooty and white tern are some of the tropical birds spotted here.

-Wrights Gardenia - unique scented shrubs - are the pride and joy of Aride Island and also its national flower.
-This wondrous flower is not found naturally, anywhere else in the world and this factor makes it even more of a unique flower.
+Wrights Gardenia - unique scented shrubs - are the pride and joy of Aride Island and its national flower.
+This wondrous flower is not found naturally, anywhere else in the world.

-The coral reef around the island of Aride is extremely protected which makes the waters surrounding the islands safe for swimming, snorkelling and many other activities.
-The reef is around 200 metres offshore which gives more than enough space for explorers to cover.
+The coral reef around Aride Island is extremely protected, making the waters surrounding the islands safe for swimming and scuba diving.
+The reef is around 200 metres offshore.
 These ideal conditions make the area around Aride one of the best diving spots in Seychelles.
-The variety of fish species runs to almost 400 different species in these waters.
-Dive into these waters to see these colourful fish swimming around as well bigger, more prominent fish such as the friendly dolphins or the massive whale sharks or even flying fish which make fishing enjoyable.
+The variety of fish species runs to almost 400 different species.